iznotek/fossil-js/readme.md

 ### Legacy Node Versions

-From `v3.x`, `simple-git` will drop support for `node.js` version 10 or below, to use in a lower version of node will result in errors such as:
+From `v3.x`, `simple-fossil` will drop support for `node.js` version 10 or below, to use in a lower version of node will result in errors such as:

 - `Object.fromEntries is not a function`